Illumination Education Program

-Lantern Theater Company is partnering with the Sidney Kimmel Medical College (SKMC) of Thomas Jefferson University to create an introduction to drama, acting, and playwriting for students of health care professions, resident physicians, and faculty at the medical and nursing schools.
+Lantern Theater Company partners with the Sidney Kimmel Medical College (SKMC) of Thomas Jefferson University to offer an introductory course on drama, acting, and playwriting for their graduate students of health care professions, resident physicians, and faculty at the medical and nursing schools.

-Funded by The Josiah Macy Jr. Foundation and IMAP, the drama program officially kicked off in November 2014 and is part of a larger humanities curriculum now required for first-year medical students at SKMC.
+The Empathy Project launched in November 2014 and is now integrated into the larger humanities curriculum required for first-year medical students at SKMC.
 Dr. Mangione was particularly interested in theater as a tool to foster empathy.
 "Theater is not entertainment," Dr. Mangione said.
 "The Greeks created drama to be catharsis by proxy.
 It is a tool to understand the human condition."

-Lantern teaching artists lead students and healthcare professionals in workshops that explore a variety of acting and playwriting techniques.
-The program culminates in a live presentation, performed by an ensemble of Lantern artists and program participants for an audience of students, staff, and community members, including The Operating Theater in 2017, The Truth Beneath: Five Stories You Haven't Heard From Your Provider in 2016, and Funny, Sad, True and Mad: A Theatrical Exploration of the Medical Life in 2015.
+Lantern teaching artists lead medical school students and healthcare professionals in workshops that explore a variety of acting and playwriting techniques.
+The program typically culminates in a live presentation, performed by an ensemble of Lantern artists and program participants for an audience of students, staff, and community members.

 Salvatore Mangione, M.D. (second row, far left) pictured with Empathy Project participants